‘Spears Ready’ Soldiers complete ACFT familiarization at Camp Arifjan, Kuwait

 |0

-This work, ‘Spears Ready’ Soldiers complete ACFT familiarization at Camp Arifjan, Kuwait [Image 4 of 4], by SSG Neil McCabe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ‘Spears Ready’ Soldiers complete ACFT familiarization at Camp Arifjan, Kuwait, by SSG Neil McCabe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT